Operation Crusader: 18 November

-Action at Bir el Gubi
+First actions: Bir el Gubi, Sidi Rezegh, Gabr Saleh

 Italian tanks of the Ariete Division during the battle.

+On 19 November, 7th Armoured Division was spread out to the south of Tobruk.

-On 19 November, the 22nd Armoured Brigade attacked the Ariete Division at Bir el Gubi but withdrew after 25 of its new Crusader tanks were knocked out for an Italian loss of 34 tanks.
-The 7th Armoured Brigade and the Support Group advanced to the airfield at Sidi Rezegh, captured 19 aircraft and menaced the rear of Division z.b.V.
+To the west, the 22nd Armoured Brigade met the Ariete Division at Bir el Gubi: After a sharp action they were forced to withdraw after 25 of its new Crusader tanks were knocked out for an Italian loss of 34 tanks.

+In the centre the 7th Armoured Brigade and the Support Group advanced to the airfield at Sidi Rezegh, capturing 19 aircraft and menacing the rear of Division z.b.V.
 Afrika.
 After the failure of a counter-attack by Division z.b.V.
-Afrika and the "Bologna" Division the division dug in facing south.
-A battlegoup of the he 21st Panzer Division moved to Gabr Saleh and knocked out 23 Stuart tanks of the 4th Armoured Brigade for a loss of three by nightfall.
-By attaching the 4th Armoured Brigade to XIII Corps, allowing the 22nd Armoured Brigade to be bogged down against the "Ariete" Division and letting the 7th Armoured Brigade advance towards Tobruk, Cunningham had dispersed the British tanks before they met the main Axis armoured force.
+Afrika and the "Bologna" Division the 7th Armoured Division dug in facing south.

+To the east a battlegroup of the 21st Panzer Division moved to Gabr Saleh and knocked out 23 Stuart tanks of the 4th Armoured Brigade, for a loss of three by nightfall.

+By attaching the 4th Armoured Brigade to XIII Corps, and letting the 22nd Armoured Brigade to be bogged down against the "Ariete" Division while the 7th Armoured Brigade advanced unsupported towards Tobruk, Cunningham had allowed the British tanks to become dispersed before they met the main Axis armoured force.

 On 20 November, the 15th Panzer Division was ordered to Sidi Aziz and thence towards Capuzzo, the 21st Panzer Division was to move north of the Trigh el Abd on Sidi Omar.
-Nothing but British reconnaissance units were found and then the 21st Panzer Division was stranded, short of fuel and ammunition.
+Nothing but British reconnaissance units was found and then the 21st Panzer Division was stranded, short of fuel and ammunition.
 Crüwell found that British tanks were moving west along the Trigh el Abd.
-During the afternoon, the 15th Panzer Division attacked the 4th Armoured Brigade near Gabr Saleh and inflicted another ten tank casualties, reducing it to less than two-thirds its establishment of 164 tanks and forcing the brigade to another retirement.
+During the afternoon, the 15th Panzer Division attacked the 4th Armoured Brigade near Gabr Saleh and inflicted another ten tank casualties, reducing it to less than two-thirds its establishment of 164 tanks and forcing the brigade into another retirement.
 The 22nd Armoured Brigade had been ordered to disengage from the "Ariete" Division and to move east in support of the 4th Armoured Brigade.
 The 1st South African Division was to take over against the "Ariete" Division and the 4th Armoured Brigade was released from its role as flank guard for XIII Corps.
 The 22nd Armoured Brigade arrived too late to support the 4th Armoured Brigade.
 During the night of 20/21 November, Rommel ordered the German tanks north-west for an attack on Sidi Rezegh.